-The academic year is divided into two semesters.
-The typical full-time course load is 12-14 hours per semester.
-A semester hour represents one class period of 50 minutes per week for one semester.
-A student wishing to receive the maximum financial aid package and/or full veteran's benefits must carry a minimum of 12 hours per semester.
+The academic year is divided into three semesters (fall, spring and summer).
+The typical full-time course load is 12 credit hours during both fall and spring semesters and six credit hours in summer semester.
+A credit hour represents one class period of 50 minutes per week for one semester and generally requires about 40 hours of student investment in and out of class.
+A student seeking the maximum financial aid package and/or veteran's benefits must carry a minimum of 11 credit hours during fall and spring semesters.